impulsado/wannaNotes/Notes/SC-200/Introduction to Microsoft 365 threat protection.md

 Handling reactive alerts:
 - **Automation**: Near real-time resolution of known incidents with automation.
 Attacks seen many times.
 - **Triage (Tier 1)**: Rapid remediation of a high volume of well-known incident types that require quick human judgment.
 Thee are often tasked with approving automated remediation and identifying anything anomalous that can be scaled to Tier 2.
-	- 90% True positive: Recommend setting a quality standard of 90% true positive so analyst aren't required to respond to a high volume of false alarms.
+	- 90% True positive: Recommend setting a quality standard of 90% true positive, so analyst aren't required to respond to a high volume of false alarms.
-	- Alert Ratio:
+	- Alert Ratio: Most high-quality alerts are being produced by XDR.
+With remainders from user reported issues, classic log and other sources.
+	- Automation: It helps empower these analysts and reduce the burden of manual effort.
+	- Tool Integration: Most